• Skip to primary navigation

 Create a holiday-worthy feast anytime by pairing your roasted carrots and parsnips with The Best Mashed Potatoes, this Turkey Gravy Recipe, this Mushroom Stuffing Recipe, and some homemade Cranberry Sauce.
 For more casual meals, serve them alongside this vegetarian-friendly Easy Whole Roasted Cauliflower—or include the omnivores with Pecan Crusted Chicken or Brown Sugar Pork Chops.

-Roasted mixed vegetables including carrots, potatoes, and parsnips seasoned with herbs on a baking sheet.
-Perfect for healthy, low-calorie meal prep and packed with nutrients.
+Roasted carrots and parsnips seasoned with herbs on a baking sheet.

 Recipe